 Sochi, I was there to win.
 I had dedicated another 4 years on top of what I originally thought would be the end of my career and I was going to make sure it was worth it.

 I spent my energy on myself whilst being as supportive as I could of our whole Olympic team but my focus was on my big day.

-With a few sessions of training canceled due to warm whether I was reminded of Vancouver but was far more prepared this time around getting all of my skills done ahead of time and having the day off before the competition.
+With a few sessions of training canceled due to warm weather I was reminded of Vancouver but was far more prepared this time around getting all of my skills done ahead of time and having the day off before the competition.